ghxartya/orap-form/README.md

 ## Project Exploitation Instructions

 The project uses **Yarn** as the package manager.
 Use standard Next.js commands for development, production, and building the application.

+### Environment Configuration

+Environment variables stored in a **.env** file.
+Folowing variables are required for the application to work properly:

+- **_API_URL_**: Specifies the base URL of the API used by the application.
+This is essential for sending API requests within the application.

+Ensure that these variables are correctly set in the .env file for the application to function as expected.